 If Title I funding was selected on the Coordinated Funding page, this page is required.
-If the page is blank and the entity does plan to recieve and use Title I funds, return to the Coordinated Funding page and select Title I, save the page, and return to this page.
+If the page is blank and the entity does plan to receive and use Title I funds, Coordinated Funding page and select Title I, save the page, and return to this page.

 INSTRUCTIONS: Select the goal(s) below that align with the District responses provided in the required information below.
-A minimum of one ISBE or District Goal must be selected
+A minimum of one ISBE or District Go selected.